 If the candidate is enrolled for a PhD under this regulation, the date of enrolment and registration will be backdated as is considered appropriate, normally to the date at which the Master's thesis or project work was commenced.

 4. Full-time and part-time study

+(a)

-- (a) Full-time study: - i.
-A candidate shall normally be enrolled as a full-time candidate. - ii.
-The minimum period of enrolment for a fulltime candidate is two years.
+i.
+A candidate shall normally be enrolled as a full-time candidate.